Lumzdas/makita/README.md

 Forked from the amazing [makima](https://github.com/cyber-sushi/makima).

 ## Features
-- Translates keys, buttons or combinations to other keys, sequences or shell commands.
+- Translates keys, buttons or combinations to other keys or sequences.
 - Devices are remapped individually using simple TOML config files.
 - Automatically switch layouts based on the active window (only on Hyprland, Sway, Niri and X11 currently).
 - Works with keyboards, mice, controllers, tablets and any other device that uses `KEY`/`BTN` input events present inside `/usr/include/linux/input-event-codes.h`.